aws-amplify/docs/docs/lib/datastore/fragments/js/sync/50-selectiveSync.md

-## Selective Sync
+## Selectively syncing a subset of your data

-By default, DataStore persists the entire contents of your data source.
-(The max number of records is configurable here: https://docs.amplify.aws/lib/datastore/conflict/q/platform/js#example).
+By default, DataStore persists the entire contents of your cloud data source to the local store.
+The max number of records that will be stored is configurable [here](https://docs.amplify.aws/lib/datastore/conflict/q/platform/js#example).

+You can utilize selective sync to have DataStore persist a subset of your data instead.

-You can utilize Selective Sync to apply predicates to the base and delta sync queries, as well as to incoming subscriptions.
+Selective sync works by applying predicates to the base and delta sync queries, as well as to incoming subscriptions.

 ```js
 import { DataStore, syncExpression } from 'aws-amplify';